-XLVI.
-Consent and Incapacitation
+X. Consent and Incapacitation

 Lack of consent is a critical factor in determining whether Sexual Harassment has occurred.
 Consent is a mutual, voluntary, and informed agreement to participate in specific sexual acts with another person that is not achieved through unreasonable manipulation, coercion, or any kind of physical force or weapon, and requires having cognitive ability to agree to participate.
 Consent requires an outward demonstration, through mutually understandable words, conduct or action, indicating that an individual has freely chosen to engage in the specific sexual acts.
 A verbal “no” constitutes lack of consent, even if it sounds insincere or indecisive.

-Impairment or incapacitation due to alcohol and/or drug use, permanent/ temporary psychological or physical disability, and being below the age of consent (age 16) are factors which may make consent impossible.
+Impairment or incapacitation due to alcohol and/or drug use, permanent/-temporary psychological or physical disability, and being below the age of consent (age 16) are factors which may make consent impossible.